Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Coarse graining for modular networks

 \section{Coarse graining for modular networks}

 Networks can be described by an adjacency matrix $A$ containing information about the coupling between pairs of nodes.
-Here we consider only undirected and binary matrices, where $A_{ij}=A_{ji}=1$ if nodes $i$ and $j$ interact and $A_{ij}=0$ otherwise.
+Here we consider only undirected networks, where $A_{ij}=A_{ji}=1$ if nodes $i$ and $j$ interact and $A_{ij}=0$ otherwise.
 The extension of the Kuramoto model to networks is given by

 where $\lambda_{ij}$ defines the coupling strength between nodes $i$ and $j$.